6XGate/bridgecmdr/README.md

 GNU/Linux based operating system to build the user interface and the Pi to build the installer package.

 1. On both systems, install the node packages; `npm ci`
-2. On the desktop system, build the user interface source; `npm run prod`
+2. On the desktop system, build the user interface source; `npm run build`
 3. Copy the `dist` folder from the desktop system to project folder on the Raspberry Pi system.
-4. Package the installer on the Raspberry Pi system; `npm run pack`
+4. Package the installer on the Raspberry Pi system; `npm run dist`

 #### Using Raspberry Pi with more RAM.